kristov/cnc-tools-go/README.md

     $ cat cube.wkt | cnc rotate --angle=45 | cnc-view2d

 Which will open a window and show the shape on the screen.
 The mouse wheel will zoom in and out.
 Pan is not available.
-If you need more complex viewing functionality, consider outputting to SVG.
+The view will show a grey dashed box representing the maximum X and Y travel for the machine.
+These values default to 200x290 which are the defaults for my machine, so you might need to change them.
+The `maxx` and `maxy` parameters allow control over the size of this box.
+It is just a visual aid - the tool does not check if any shapes go outside this box.
+If your machine has a 100x100 maximum cutting area:

+    $ cat cube.wkt | cnc rotate --angle=45 | cnc-view2d --maxx=100 --maxy=100

+It is actually better to set `maxx` and `maxy` to the size of the *work* piece, which will be on a case-by-case basis.
+There are also `width` and `height` options for the default size of the window, but resizing the window manually also works.

 ## The `svg2wkt` tool